Isaiah Wilson (basketball)

-Isaiah "Bunny" Wilson (born May 31, 1948) is a former professional basketball player who played in the National Basketball Association (NBA) and American Basketball Association (ABA).
-Wilson was drafted with the twelfth pick in the second round of the 1971 NBA Draft.
+Isaiah "Bunny" Wilson (born May 31, 1948) is an American former professional basketball player who played in the National Basketball Association (NBA) and American Basketball Association (ABA).
+Wilson was selected with the twelfth pick in the second round of the 1971 NBA draft.
 He played in 48 games for the Detroit Pistons in the 1971-72 NBA season and averaged 3.5 points per game, 0.9 assists per game and 1.0 rebound per game.
 He also played one season in the ABA for the Memphis Tams and averaged 6.3 points per game, 2.4 assists per game and 1.3 rebounds per game.

+Wilson played in the Eastern Basketball Association (EBA) from 1973 to 1975 with the Allentown Jets and Cherry Hill Rookies.